 How Level 1 Charging Works

 You control sessions from the dashboard or the app.
 Watch progress, set limits, and stop early if needed.
 Unlike higher levels, no extra protocols or smart features.
-It feels plug and play.

 For efficiency, the system draws twelve to sixteen amps.
 That keeps circuits from overloading and is kinder to wiring.
 The slow trickle is gentle on batteries.
 Planning is required, since full charges take hours.

 Understanding what is a level 1 charger for electric vehicles means recognizing reliance on home wiring.
 That makes it accessible to many homes, yet limited in speed.
-A fair trade for simplicity.

 What Equipment Does a Level 1 Charging Station Use?